Hussain-7/r3f-sims-online/README.md

-# Server Tasks
-- Create a multiplayer socket server
-- manage the grid items and their placements to allow shop feature
+# Fix the deployment Just the server is not connecting due to some cors erros or something